fratajcz/speos/docs/source/configuration.rst

         args: []                      # args passed to model initialization
         kwargs: {}                    # kwargs passed to model initialization

-First, the `model` keyword changes the highest-order model abstraction.
-All neural models (GNNs, MLPs etc) that have to be trained using gradient descent fall into the `SimpleModel` category.
+First, the :obj:`model` keyword changes the highest-order model abstraction.
+All neural models (GNNs, MLPs etc) that have to be trained using gradient descent fall into the :obj:`SimpleModel` category.
-On top of that, you also have `LogisticRegressionModel`, `RandomForestModel` and `SupportVectorModel` for which the respective scikit-learn models will be created and trained.
-Most of the settings we will be discussing here are only relevant for `SimpleModel`.
+On top of that, you also have :obj:`LogisticRegressionModel`, :obj:`RandomForestModel` and :obj:`SupportVectorModel` for which the respective scikit-learn models will be created and trained.
+Most of the settings we will be discussing here are only relevant for :obj:`SimpleModel`.
-`architecture` is only relevant for `model: SimpleModel` and defines the specific neural network architecture that we will use.
-All our experiments use the `GeneNetwork` architecture, which is automatically changed to `RelationalGeneNetwork` if we use more than one adjacency matrix.
+:obj:`architecture` is only relevant for :obj:`model: SimpleModel` and defines the specific neural network architecture that we will use.
+All our experiments use the :obj:`GeneNetwork` architecture, which is automatically changed to :obj:`RelationalGeneNetwork` if we use more than one adjacency matrix.
-If you want to implement your own neural network from scratch, this is where you'd insert your model. `args` and `kwargs` lets you define additional arguments and keyword arguments for the initialization of the model.
+If you want to implement your own neural network from scratch, this is where you'd insert your model. :obj:`args` and :obj:`kwargs` lets you define additional arguments and keyword arguments for the initialization of the model.

 Pre- and Post-Message Passing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~